 This intensive but highly interdisciplinary course is suitable for those with a science related background, for example from biology, physical science or bioengineering degrees.
 In addition, it is suitable for business, mathematics, and medicine graduates who wish to continue in their chosen disciplines with stem cell specialisations.

-Candidates must normally be graduates of an approved university, or other institution of higher education.
-The minimum requirement for entry is a 2:1 degree or equivalent, 6.5 in the IELTS exam (no less than 6.0 in any element) or 87 in the TOEFL IBT with no less than 21 in listening, 22 in reading, 23 in speaking and 21 in writing.
+Candidates must normally be graduates of an approved university, or other institution of higher education with at least a 2:1 degree or equivalent preferred but a high 2:2 with additional experience (eg science-related work) may be considered acceptable.
+English Language minimum requirement: 6.5 in the IELTS exam (no less than 6.0 in any element) or 87 in the TOEFL IBT with no less than 21 in listening, 22 in reading, 23 in speaking and 21 in writing.

 The MSc Stem Cell Technology is taught on a full-time basis over one year (usually from October through to September).